 Patients with generalized adenopathy usually have a systemic disorder.
 However, patients with localized adenopathy may have a local or systemic disorder (including one that often causes generalized adenopathy).

-Sometimes, history and physical examination suggest a cause (see Table: Some Causes of Lymphadenopathy) and may be diagnostic in patients with a clear viral URI or with local soft-tissue or dental infection.
+Sometimes, history and physical examination suggest a cause (see table Some Causes of Lymphadenopathy Some Causes of Lymphadenopathy Lymphadenopathy is palpable enlargement of ≥ 1 lymph nodes.
+Diagnosis is clinical.
+Treatment is of the causative disorder.
+(See also Overview of the Lymphatic System.)
+Lymph nodes are present... read more ) and may be diagnostic in patients with a clear viral upper respiratory infection or with local soft-tissue or dental infection.
 In other cases, findings (such as the red flag findings) are of concern but do not point to a single cause.

 Nodes that are hard, markedly enlarged (> 2 to 2.5 cm), and/or fixed to adjacent tissue, particularly nodes in the supraclavicular area or in patients who have had prolonged use of tobacco and/or alcohol, are concerning for cancer.
 Marked tenderness, erythema, and warmth in a single enlarged node may be due to a suppurative node infection (eg, due to staphylococcus or streptococcus).